The Inns of Court Regiment (The Devil's Own)

 1947 - 1961

-After the War, in May 1947, the Inns of Court became the Armoured Car Regiment of 56 (London) Armoured Division, but when this became an Infantry Division in 1956 it was converted to a Reconnaissance Regiment in 54 East Anglian Division.
+After the War, in May 1947, the Inns of Court became the Armoured Car Regiment of 56 (London) Armoured Division, but when this became an Infantry Division in 1956 it was converted to the reconnaissance Regiment (RAC) of 56 Division.
+Also in 1956 the Regiment acquired a squadron from the Northamptonshire Yeomanry as D Squadron.

 On 12th March 1957 Her Majesty Queen Elizabeth The Queen Mother was appointed Royal Honorary Colonel of the Inns of Court Regiment.
 She continued in this role during the subsequent amalgamations and reorganisations, and was a regular visitor to the Lincoln's Inn HQ until her death in 2002.